cotarr/irc-hybrid-client/README.md

 located in the base repository folder.
 The list of IRC servers and related connection information is stored in the JSON file `servers.json`.
-Changes to program configuration or changes to the IRC server list are performed by manually editing these 2 JSON files in a linux terminal, then restarting the server.
+Changes to program configuration or changes to the IRC server list can be performed by manually editing these 2 JSON files in a linux terminal, then restarting the server.
+The list of server definitions can also be edited from the web page.
 Detailed configuration instructions are provided in the [documentation](https://cotarr.github.io/irc-hybrid-client).